Guided Data Augmentation for Offline Reinforcement Learning and Imitation Learning

-In this work, we introduce \textbf{Gu}ided \textbf{D}ata \textbf{A}ugmentation (GuDA), a human-guided data augmentation framework capable of generating large amounts of expert-quality data from a limited set of demonstrations.
-Data augmentation (DA) refers to techniques that generate additional synthetic experience without the expense of task interaction by applying transformations on previously collected experience.
-These transformations -- or \textit{data augmentation functions} (DAFs) -- typically leverage task-specific invariances and symmetries inherent to many real-world tasks (\textit{e.g.} translational invariance~\cite{pitis2020counterfactual, pitis2022mocoda}, gait symmetry~\cite{abdolhosseini2019learning, run_skeleton}).
-Most prior DA works sample augmented data from a given DAF uniformly at random~\cite{pmlr-v164-sinha22a, pitis2020counterfactual, joo2022swapping,cho2022S2PSI, Luetal20} or randomly generate augmented trajectories from a learned dynamics model~\cite{hepburn2022model, wang2022bootstrapped, 10003747}.
-Unfortunately for the use of these techniques for LfD, randomly generated augmented experience is generally highly suboptimal and does not capture behaviors needed to solve a given task.
-The key insight of GuDA is that a human expert can often determine if a trajectory segment resembles expert data by simply checking if its sequence of states brings the agent closer to solving the task.
-Thus, instead of randomly sampling augmented data, GuDA uses a series of user-defined rules to automatically generate augmented data that makes substantial progress towards task completion.
+To improve performance and generalization of RL agents, a number of works have leveraged \textit{data augmentation}~\citep{laskin2020reinforcement} (DA), a technique in which agents generate additional synthetic experience without the expense of task interaction by applying transformations to previously collected experience.
+These transformations -- or \textit{data augmentation functions} (DAFs) -- often leverage task-specific invariances and symmetries inherent to many real-world tasks (\textit{e.g.} translational invariance~\citep{pitis2020counterfactual, pitis2022mocoda}, gait symmetry~\citep{abdolhosseini2019learning, run_skeleton}).
+Viewing DA as a means to improve dataset coverage, most prior works generate highly diverse augmented data by sampling data uniformly at random from a DAF~\citep{pmlr-v164-sinha22a, pitis2020counterfactual, joo2022swapping, cho2022S2PSI, Luetal20} or from a learned dynamics model~\citep{hepburn2022model, wang2022bootstrapped, 10003747}.
+However, these random DA strategies generally produce highly suboptimal experience.
+Thus, we aim to develop a DA strategy that produces both high-coverage and high-quality augmented data.